Shalnon/StudyingVulkan/README.md

   * Add texuring support so that diffuse color GBUFFER images include data read from texutre reads rather than a static material specific color value.
   * Add normal map support so that the surface normals GBUFFER Image can use based on more than per-triangle normal data.
   * Address remaining @todo items
-  * Create an improved color scheme for wrecking crane model
+  * Fix messed up normals present in the model file.